What to do if you are underweight

 - dementia

-People who have been ill, in hospital or who are elderly are more at risk of being underweight.
+People who have been ill, in hospital or who are older have an increased chance of being underweight.

 How can I gain weight safely?

-If you are underweight, it is important to eat a variety of foods that give you the nutrition you need.
-You should make sure you eat enough energy to gain weight, protein to repair your body and build your muscles, and vitamins and minerals to make you healthy.
+If you are underweight, it's important to eat a variety of foods that give you the nutrition you need.
+You should try to eat foods with enough:

-- using healthy fats like olive oil or avocado
+- using lots of healthy fats like olive oil or avocado in your meals

 - sprinkling some grated cheese on cooked food

-- adding skim milk powder to soups, stews and drinks
+- adding milk powder to soups, stews and drinks like milkshakes

 - adding protein powder to milkshakes